Rostros Ocultos: Rostros Ocultos

 The tour ended with a show in Guadalajara.
 They filled the Auditorio Benito Juárez with 15,000 people.
 Part of this celebration was the production of the video Dame una razón, directed by Sergio Ulloa, recognized photographer who went on to with René Castillo in the short film Hasta los huesos, which became a hit on the various video channels.

 In 2002, based on the football career of Hugo Sánchez, they decided to compose a song titled Hugol and produced a video of it, produced and directed by a member of the band Karlo Romero, as a tribute to the best Mexican football player of all time.
 This release included an interactive CD, with highlights from the career of Hugo Sánchez and the history of Rostros Ocultos.

-In 2003 with the experience of many years, Rostros Ocultos presented their new production on the Sony Music label, Renacer (to be reborn).
-With totally unreleased cuts, Renacer began a new cycle for the band, a new image, a rebirth.
-Containing only four live elements the powerful and strong lineup: